 The FCC allows broadcasters to comply with the Contest Rule by making the sweepstakes or contest rules available on the broadcaster’s website, the station’s website or an Internet site that is free and accessible to the general public.
 Publishing the rules on the Internet is not a complete substitute for the broadcast requirement under the Contest Rule; the broadcaster must also broadcast the web address where the contest or sweepstakes rules and policies may be found and must also maintain the contest or sweepstakes terms online for at least 30 days after the contest ends.
 Additionally, if the sweepstakes or contest rules change after they are initially announced, then the broadcaster must, within 24 hours of the change, announce on air that the rules of the sweepstakes or contest changed and must direct the audience to the website to review the changes.

 Finally, and most importantly, the disclosure of the rules and policies, no matter how it is made, must not be false, misleading or deceptive.
 The FCC is especially concerned with ensuring that contests are conducted substantially as advertised, so it is imperative to review the important rules and policies and verify that they accurately describe the contest being advertised.

-If you have any questions about the topics discussed in this post, please contact Thompson Coburn attorneys Hap Burke or Spenser Owens.
+If you have any questions about the topics discussed in this post, please contact Thompson Coburn attorneys Hap Burke.